AvichalJain/Learn_To_Cartoonize-SOC2/README.md

 #### Linear Regression(Gradient Descent)

-the code where we implemented linear regression using Gradient Descent
+The code where we implemented linear regression using Gradient Descent
 * This file can easily model multiregression model.
 * used numpy, seaborn and matplotlib for data manipulation and visualization respectively